qiboteam/qibocal/doc/source/tutorials/advanced.rst

       output=pathlib.Path("experiment_data")
     )

-The executor is responsible to running the routines on a platform and eventually store the history of multiple experiments.
+The executor is responsible of running the routines on a platform and eventually store the history of multiple experiments.
 ``t1_signal``, that we import, is a :class:`qibocal.auto.operation.Routine` object which contains all the necessary methods to execute the experiment.

-In order to run an experiment the user needs to specify the parameters.
+In order to run an experiment the user needs to specify its parameters.
 The user can check which parameters need to be provided either by checking the documentation of the specific protocol or by simply inspecting ``protocol.parameters_type``.
 For ``t1_signal`` we define the parameters in the following way: